veganz/vegan-bpi/README.md

-vegan-bpd
+vegan-bpi
 =========

-Find vegan burgers, pizza, and donuts wherever you are.
+Find vegan burgers, pizza, and ice cream wherever you are.